 - 1/2 teaspoon sea salt

-- 1/4 cup Spectrum Organic Shortening, coconut oil, or favorite vegan butter
+- 1/2 cup avocado oil coconut oil, or favorite vegan butter

 OPTIONAL ADD IN'S

-- 1 tablespoon melted vegan butter, butter flavored coconut oil, or any butter
+- 2 tablespoons vegan butter melted, OR butter flavored coconut oil, or any butter

-Preheat oven to 350 degrees, lightly grease the donut pan.
+Preheat oven to 350 degrees, lightly grease the donut pan (s).

 Let cool a couple of minutes and invert on a cooling rack to avoid a soggy bottom.

 Top with powdered sugar, a cinnamon & sugar mix, or the above vanilla glaze.
 Additional topping options included in post above.